British-Columbia/Kings-Printer/Laws/Provincial Health Services Authority Act/Consolidated.md

 #### Department Appeal Regulations

-26. The Provincial Health Services Authority shall be required to establish regulations and procedures for appealment of actions taken against medical businesses and medical providers by the Provincial Health Services Authority.
+26. The Provincial Health Services Authority shall be required to establish regulations and procedures for appeal of actions taken against medical businesses and medical providers by the Provincial Health Services Authority.

     &nbsp;&nbsp;&nbsp;(a) Such an appeal policy must specify how an appeal is initiated, and the standard process and procedure for an appeal.